bmunzenb/feed-buddy/README.md

 ## Building
-This project uses [Maven](http://maven.apache.org/).
-To build, execute the following command:
+This project uses [Gradle](https://gradle.org/) with the [Application Plugin](https://docs.gradle.org/current/userguide/application_plugin.html).
+To build a distributable archive, execute the following command:

-`mvn package`
+`gradlew distZip`

-This will create a target directory containing the `feed-buddy-{version}.jar` file.
-This file contains all of the dependencies baked in.
+This will produce a `feed-buddy.zip` file in the `build\distributions` directory.

 ## Configuration
 _Feed Buddy_ is configured using an XML file: